telerik/winforms-docs/richtexteditor/features/document-protection.md

 {{endregion}}

 This code will insert a permission range around the current selection in the document.
-          The type of the permissionis Individual - meaning that only the CurrentUser will be able to edit the region.
+The type of the permission is Individual - meaning that only the CurrentUser will be able to edit the region.

 # See Also